-The Capital Fund contains expenses associated with the County's infrastructure improvement program and bonded judgments and settlements.
+The Capital Fund contains expenses associated with the County's infrastructure improvement program.
+The County also includes expenses for tax certiorari refunds, legal judgements and settlements, such borrowings are not subject to the requirements of the County's Capital budget law.
 The County derives the majority of revenue supporting the Capital Fund from capital borrowing.
 The County derives the remainder primarily from County operating funds as well as non-County sources such as the Federal and State governments.